cmkobel/gBGC/README.md

 For each gene in the R. leguminosarum data, I inferred the recombination rate with ClonalFrameML, and independently of that I inferred the p-value of signal for recombination.
 Plotting these results against each other gives the following figure:
 ![](https://raw.githubusercontent.com/cmkobel/gBGC/master/log/9_PHIvsCF.png)
 _**Figure 10**: X-axis: recombination rate per mutation rate inferred with ClonalFrame.
 Y-axis: -log(p-value) of signal for recombination inferred with PHI.
-Each point is a gene from the core genome of R. leguminosarum._
+Each point is a gene from the core genome of R. leguminosarum.
+Blue line: linear model fit, Red line: Shrinked cubic splines_

 ## Linkage decay